 We will respond quickly to reports of broken equipment, vandalism, or broken glass.

-To report damage to a playground, accidents, or a problem with play equipment, please complete the general enquiries online form.
+To report damage to a playground, accidents, or a problem with play equipment, please complete the below form.

 We will visit the site to make the place safe and check what work is needed.
 We carry out small repairs and remove graffiti on site, but if larger repairs are needed, they will be carried out at our main depot.